A Transformative Village shaped by Community

 Overview & Vision

-We listened closely and designed West Thorn as a direct response to what the community told us it needs.
 Our plans resulted in welcoming pets, integrating walkability within the neighborhood, bus stops to get to and from Crested Butte, garden space in partnership with Mountain Roots and Sue Wyman, gear storage, open space, indoor event space for community gatherings, and long-term leasing and ownership opportunities for individuals, families, and employers.

 New Housing Units